Anthony Loyd: Author

 My War Gone By, I Miss It So, is a book based on his experiences in Bosnia and Chechnya.
 In the book Loyd staggers chapters about war in Bosnia, Chechnya, and boredom tinged with heroin addiction in London.

 He published a second volume of autobiography, Another Bloody Love Letter, in 2007.
 It covered his experiences in the former Yugoslavia, Sierra Leone, Afghanistan and Iraq.

+Awards

+In the British Press Awards, Loyd won foreign correspondent of the year five times.
+He twice won the Prix Bayeux-Calvados for war correspondents.

 Personal life

 Loyd married Lady Sophia Hamilton, daughter of James Hamilton, 5th Duke of Abercorn in 2002 at Baronscourt, the Duke's 5,500 acre (22 km²) ancestral estate, near Omagh, County Tyrone, Northern Ireland.
 They were divorced in 2005, on an amicable basis, occasioned by Loyd's frequent absences reporting on wars.
-He remarried again in 2007 and as of 2008 was based in Devon with his wife, daughter and stepdaughter.
+He remarried in 2007 and, as of 2008, was based in Devon with his wife, daughter and stepdaughter.

 While reporting in Northern Syria (2014), he was shot twice in the leg by Syrian rebels to stop him running away.